Today we celebrate World Humanitarian Day

 6. Chitanduro ndaamai/ mugoti unopiwa anyerere.

-A mother will surprisingly give the cooking stick (to lick, as a reward) to the silent child; she is the best judge there is for her children.
+So discerning is a mother, she will give the cooking stick (to lick, as a reward) to the child who hasn’t asked for it.

 Quite often, the reward does not go to the fastest or loudest man, but simply to the one who deserves it.